 The court reviewed how the owner and subcontractor conducted business throughout the project.
-The court found the correspondence between the parties demonstrated the owner accepted responsibility for the payments owed to the subcontractor under the subcontractor and contractor’s original agreement.
+The court found the correspondence between the parties demonstrated that the owner accepted responsibility for the payments owed to the subcontractor and contractor’s original agreement.
 It noted the owner requested and received specific services covered by that agreement and the owner did not establish an intention for the subcontractor to conduct the final inspection pursuant to the original agreement.

 The lower court’s decision was overturned and the liens were found to be valid as they were registered within 45 days of the completion of the subcontractor’s work under its agreement with the owner.
 In addition to the right to register the liens, the subcontractor was also awarded costs amounting to $1,350.

 The timeline currently provided by the Builders’ Lien Act will undergo substantial changes in the summer of 2022.
 Bill 37: The Builders’ Lien (Prompt Payment) Amendment Act, 2020 is scheduled to come into force on August 29, 2022 and will overhaul the rules regarding lien registration in Alberta.